 Yes, Anne Richards, but we affectionately called her Ma Richards here.

-Because there was a Ma Richards way back in Texas who was like a Bonnie of Bonnie and Clyde fame, a real bad character.
+Because there was a Ma Richards way back in Texas who was like a Bonnie of Bonnie and Clyde, fame, a real bad character.

-And during this lunch with these potential donors, some of whom I knew, you would not recognize the cocky confident bravado of George W. Bush.
+And during this lunch with these potential donors, some of whom I knew, you would not recognize the cocky, confident bravado of George W. Bush.

 He is walking, he's giving speeches, and he's walking around talking to people individually, and he's telling them how he's going to kick her ass.

-And and everybody loved it.
+And everybody loved it.

-I mean, it was it was fascinating.
+I mean, it was fascinating.

-And then all during his gubernatorial campaign as governor of Texas uh presidential campaigns, Bush is the same guy.
+And then all during his gubernatorial campaign as governor of Texas presidential campaigns, Bush is the same guy.

 But that guy was never seen on television.